Aug 30, 2023

 - Additional Fees : Late payment or NSF fees may be charged by the company and you may face other administrative fees.

 - Payments : You may be required to pay your premiums upfront in 3 or 6 month terms or even a complete full year term.

-Don’t forget that even if you have been cancelled and you switch to new insurer, outstanding payments will go into collections and can impact your credit rating.
+Don’t forget that even if you have been cancelled and you switch to a new insurer, outstanding payments will go into collections and impact your credit rating.
 That is another factor that could impact your ability to get insured in the future.

 Getting insurance after cancellation for non-payment can be a challenge.
 A recent or previous cancellation due to payment issues will create a gap in your coverage, and new insurers will want to know why you have a gap.

 Don’t lie to them.
 If you lie to them during the application process, they will have grounds to cancel if they find out.

-If you have been canceled, your best option is to work with an advisor to see where you can get insured and find the most affordable price.
+If your policy has been cancelled, your best option is to work with an advisor to see where you can get insured and find the most affordable price.

 The amount of time a cancelled for non-payment stays on your insurance will depend on a few things :